MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgDirectoryRole.md

     - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
     - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.

-MEMBERS <IMicrosoftGraphDirectoryObject\[]>: Users that are members of this directory role.
+MEMBERS <IMicrosoftGraphDirectoryObject[]>: Users that are members of this directory role.
 HTTP Methods: GET, POST, DELETE.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-SCOPEDMEMBERS <IMicrosoftGraphScopedRoleMembership\[]>: Members of this directory role that are scoped to administrative units.
+SCOPEDMEMBERS <IMicrosoftGraphScopedRoleMembership[]>: Members of this directory role that are scoped to administrative units.
 Read-only.
 Nullable.
   - `[Id <String>]`:
   - `[AdministrativeUnitId <String>]`: Unique identifier for the administrative unit that the directory role is scoped to
   - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
   - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.

 ## RELATED LINKS